-Our audit was limited to the objectives listed on page 16 of this report which includes determining the District's compliance with the performance requirements for the Proposition 39 Measure S Bond Construction Fund under the applicable provisions of Section 1(b)(3)(C) of Article XIIIA of the California Constitution and Sections 15264 and 15272 - 15286 of the California Education Code.
+Our audit was limited to the objectives listed on page 16 of this report which includes determining the District's compliance with the performance requirements for the Proposition 39 Measure S Bond Construction Fund under the applicable provisions of Section 1(b)(3)(C) of Article XIIIA of the California Constitution.
 Management is responsible for the District's compliance with those requirements.

-Solely to assist us in planning and performing our performance audit, we obtained an understanding of the internal control of the District to determine if internal controls were adequate to help ensure the District's compliance with the requirements of Proposition 39, as specified by Section 1(b)(3)(C) of Article XIIIA of the California Constitution and Sections 15264 and 15272 - 15286 of the California Education Code.
+Solely to assist us in planning and performing our performance audit, we obtained an understanding of the internal control of the District to determine if internal controls were adequate to help ensure the District's compliance with the requirements of Proposition 39, as specified by Section 1(b)(3)(C) of Article XIIIA of the California Constitution.
 Accordingly, we do not express any assurance on internal control.

-The results of our tests indicated that, in all significant respects, the District expended Measure S Bond Construction Fund for the fiscal year ended June 30, 2014, only for the specific projects developed by the District's Board of Trustees, and approved by the voters, in accordance with the requirements of Proposition 39, as specified by Section 1(b)(3)(C) of Article XIIIA of the California Constitution and Sections 15264 and 15272 - 15286 of the California Education Code.
+The results of our tests indicated that, in all significant respects, the District expended Measure S Bond Construction Fund for the fiscal year ended June 30, 2015, only for the specific projects developed by the District's Board of Trustees, and approved by the voters, in accordance with the requirements of Proposition 39, as specified by Section 1(b)(3)(C) of Article XIIIA of the California Constitution.